THE TOP THREE QUESTIONS . . .

 Do you offer bonding services?

 No. I do not write “attorney bonds”.
-I don't offer this "service" to potential clients because I believe acting as a client's bondsman creates an impermissible conflict of interest for the attorney.
+I don't offer this "service" to potential clients because doing so creates an impermissible conflict of interest for the attorney.
 I want no economic interest in my client's appearance before the court.
 If your attorney is also your bondsman, then your attorney also holds the jailhouse keys.
-There's no shortage of lawyer's that write bonds, I'm just not one of them.
+There's no shortage of lawyers that write bonds, I'm just not one of them.
+Proceed with caution.

 How much will it cost for you to represent me?